Borotho/Borotho/README.md

 Development and Testing Tools: Tools for product development and quality assurance.
 Modeling and Forecasting: Frameworks for data modeling and predictive analytics.  show picture after each description.

-- 📫 How to reach me by email katborotho@gmail.com
+- 📫 How to reach me by email: katborotho@gmail.com

 <!---
 Borotho/Borotho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.